 NOTE: Some antivirus programs may flag this as questionable, but it is a legitimate site, run by the Direct Marketing Association.
 Learn more about them here.

 But Donovan learned it has a catch.
 "The problem is that doesn't shut off the mail you are getting," he said.

 If you are on a charity's mailing list, they will continue sending you requests until you ask them to stop.
-That's fine if it is just 3 or 4 groups, but not if you are receiving mailings from dozens of groups.
+That's fine if it is just three or four groups, but not if you are receiving mailings from dozens of groups.

 2. Divert your elderly relative's mail to your home.

-One caution: your elderly relative will have to agree to this, and sign off on the mail diversion.
-You cannot simply go to the Post Office yourself and change their mialing address.
+One caution: your elderly relative will have to agree to this and sign off on the mail diversion.
+You cannot simply go to the post office yourself and change their mailing address.